- Plans and pricing

 How to backup Facebook photos to Google Photos

-Not happy having all your personal memories stored exclusively on Facebook?
-Good news – Facebook now has a simple tool to let you back up all of the photos and videos on your account to Google Photos.
+If you're not happy having all your personal memories stored exclusively on Facebook, there is a simple tool that lets you back up all of the photos and videos on your account to Google Photos.

 The transfer tool, available for Facebook users worldwide, is a pretty quick and straightforward process – just follow these steps and it'll be sorted within hours:

 1. Log into your Facebook account and go to the 'Account' drop-down menu over in the top right-hand corner.

 2. Head to the 'Settings & Privacy' section, followed by 'Settings', and then 'Your Facebook information'.
 Within this menu is the 'Transfer a copy of your photos or videos' option – choose 'View' and now choose Google Photos as your destination.

 3. At this point you'll be asked to choose between backing up your photos or videos.
 Once you've chosen, the tool will take you to a Google log-in so you can approve the Facebook transfer.

 4. All done?
 Now you just need to click 'transfer' and wait for your photos backup to be processed.
 We found that this happened in a matter of hours, but Facebook will notify you of the progress.

 How to backup analogue prints to Google Photos

 Got a stack of printed snaps stashed in a shoebox somewhere?
 Google Photos isn’t reserved for your digital archive, you can back these up physical snaps up too.